Class of 2018

 In high school, Cassi was a National Merit Finalist, member of the National Honor Society, Relay for Life participant, member of her parish youth group, and a tutor.
 For three years, she worked at the The Food Project, a Boston-area nonprofit centered on diversity, sustainable agriculture, and social justice.
 Each year, she traveled to Kentucky on a mission trip to work with H.O.M.E.S., a local organization that builds houses for residents in need.

 At Notre Dame, Cassi is a volunteer tutor and member of the Ski and Snowboarding Club.
-Cassi enjoys photography, snowboarding, and cooking.
-She spent summer 2015 volunteering with HELP international in Piura, Peru.
+She enjoys photography, snowboarding, and cooking.

 - Areas of Study: Finance; Applied and Computational Mathematics and Statistics